FleekHQ/fleek-docs/docs/dfinity-hosting/domain-management.md

 ---
 ### Custom Domains
- Upon site creation, Fleek will automatically assign a domain name in the following way: [RANDOM_NAME].on.fleek.co.
+ Upon site creation, Fleek will automatically assign a domain name in the following way: [CANISTER_ID].ic.fleek.co.
  Of course, we allow users to point the site to a custom domain of their choice.

 #### Adding a Custom Domain